kubernetes-sigs/kubespray/docs/getting-started.md

 - If `kubectl_localhost` enabled, `kubectl` will download onto `/usr/local/bin/` and setup with bash completion.
 A helper script `inventory/mycluster/artifacts/kubectl.sh` also created for setup with below `admin.conf`.
 - If `kubeconfig_localhost` enabled `admin.conf` will appear in the `inventory/mycluster/artifacts/` directory after deployment.
+- The location where these files are downloaded to can be configured via the `artifacts_dir` variable.

 You can see a list of nodes by running the following commands: